Last Updated on July 10, 2023

 Bitfinex safely sits in the top six cryptocurrency exchanges by daily trading volume and as such, it definitely deserves a spot on our list.
 Although, that’s far from its only edge.
 Founded in 2012 and headquartered in Hong Kong, Bitfinex has gone through some turbulence in its running, mainly related to its connection to Tether (USDT) and their mutual shareholders, but it remains an attractive option to many traders.

-The aspect that we found most captivating regarding Bitfinex was its advanced API allowing users to “create highly customized and advanced trading strategies”.
-Their API can also be used to partake in derivatives trading, while their open source libraries give plenty of opportunities to those with technical know-how.
+The aspect that we found most captivating regarding Bitfinex was its advanced API allowing users to “create highly customized and advanced trading strategies”, while their open source libraries give plenty of opportunities to those with technical know-how.

 On a more general note, Bitfinex offers over 90 altcoins and accepts fiat deposits in USD, EUR, JPY, and GBP.
 Moreover, you also have the option to buy crypto via credit or debit card (or through a bank account), making trading “as easy as shopping”.